FARM Environmental Stewardship Version 3

 Working Group Meetings

 The FARM Environmental Stewardship Program Version 3 Working Group is composed of farmers, evaluators and co-op/processor staff to provide key stakeholder feedback and a sounding board for the research team.
-The Working Group will have regular meetings starting in Q2 of 2022, anticipated to occur on a bimonthly basis.
-The Working Group meetings will be an opportunity for these stakeholders to provide input on topics such as:
+The Working Group has met regularly since Q2 of 2022.
+The Working Group meetings have been an opportunity for these stakeholders to provide input on topics such as:

 • Management options for scenario analyses